azhadm/multi-tenant-starbucks/README.md

 # multi-tenant-starbucks

 ### Project Description
    This is a web application which enables user to locate a Starbucks store and place an order.
-The user will be able to edit, cancle and even pay for the order.
+The user will be able to edit, cancel and even pay for the order.
 This application uses Kong ApI to route request to appropriate store and is deployed on Cloud.
 ***

 ### Technology Stack:
-   Portal : JQuery, JavaScript, HTML, CSS, BootStrap
+   Portal : JQuery, JavaScript, HTML, CSS, BootStrap, Python

    Backend: Java , Go